open-obfuscator/doc/omvll/passes/anti-hook/index.md

 }
 ```

-The prologue injected by the pass is located in a *`MemoryBuffer`* that is generated thanks to the O-MVLL's JIT engine
+The prologue injected by the pass is located in a *`MemoryBuffer`* that is generated through the O-MVLL's JIT engine
 (based on [LLVM ORCv2](https://llvm.org/docs/ORCv2.html)).
-With this Jitter, it generates the raw stub as follows:
+Within the Jitter, it generates the raw stub as follows:

 ```cpp
 std::unique_ptr<MemoryBuffer> Buffer = jitter->jitAsm(